 My third dissertation paper seeks to more deeply understand the impact of the single-transferable vote (STV) system through a "most likely" case study of Cambridge, Massachusetts.
 I employ a series of IRT models and geographic analyses of ballot images to understand how people cast their votes for city council under STV and to uncover the representational impacts of this system.

 My final dissertation paper focuses on how electoral system change happens in the U.S., tracing the process from activists all the way through to elite and public opinion.
 Through the use of observational data, survey data, elite interviews, and a series of experiments, I put forward and test a theory of incremental electoral system change that better explains the ebbs and flows of the American electoral system since 1790.

-Outside my dissertation, I also conduct research on redistricting, political geography, and geographic methods.
+Outside my dissertation, I also conduct research on redistricting, political geography, research methods, and race and ethnic politics.
 My working papers can be found in my CV, and all dissertation and working papers are available upon request.